 Target offers the pre-shipment inspection and audit service directly at the supplier's factory or warehouse.
 In this service, quality checks and compliance with the order are made, offering greater peace of mind to the importer.
 At the end of the visit, a report is issued and, in the event of non-compliance, it is possible to request repairs and feedback from the supplier before shipment, avoiding surprises and additional costs when the goods arrive at the destination.

 Do you want to know more about our on-site audit and inspection service?
 Contact us so that together we can analyse the type of service that best suits your company's needs.

-The Ex-Tariff regime consists of a reduction in the tax on the import of capital goods, information technology and telecommunications when there is no similar national production.
+The Ex-Tariff regime consists in a taxes’ reduction for importing capital, information technology and telecommunications goods when there is no similar national production.

 With the Ex-Tariff, the import tax rate goes from 16% or 14% to 0, representing a significant cost reduction.
 The economy is very attractive and for the application it is necessary to carry out a specific procedure that requires the presentation of several technical and operational documents that guarantee that there is no production of a national product compatible with the one you want to import.

 TARGET has professionals with vast expertise and experience in this service, making the order fluid and with great chances of approval.

 All companies that operate with import and / or export in Brazil need to be qualified in RADAR (Registration and Tracking the Performance of Customs Interveners).
 This registration allows access to Siscomex, a system in which import or export customs clearance is carried out.

 RADAR, administered by the Federal Revenue Service, controls international trade operations in Brazil.

 The applicant company can be classified into three sub modalities: express (up to USD 50,000.00 per semester), limited (up to USD 150,000.00 per semester) and unlimited (without a pre-established limit).